jmcarcell/trackvalidation/README.md

 Collect script and macros to validate [Conformal Tracking](https://github.com/iLCSoft/ConformalTracking) for new [ILCSoft releases](https://gitlab.cern.ch/CLICdp/SoftwareConfigurations/iLCSoft/-/releases).

+To run all packages, Python 2.7 is needed.

 ## Package structure

 The validation is performed with four different steps: